tra/spawnling/README.markdown

   want to restart your server without killing the spawned processes.
   We don't necessarily condone this (i.e. haven't tried it) but it's technically possible.
-- easier - forking works out of the box with spawn, threading requires you set allow_concurrency=true.
+- easier - forking works out of the box with spawn, threading requires you set allow_concurrency=true (for older versions of Rails).
   Also, beware of automatic reloading of classes in development mode (config.cache_classes = false).

 Threading advantages: